Georg Sauerwein: Biography

 His father was a Lutheran minister of the Evangelical-Lutheran State Church of Hanover, serving in Hanover, Schmedenstedt and Gronau upon Leine.
 From 1843 to 1848 Sauerwein went to the Gymnasium (comprehensive secondary school) in Hanover.
 At the age of 17, he studied Linguistics and Theology at Göttingen, but discontinued his studies in 1851 without completing a degree.
 At age 24 he published an English-Turkish dictionary.
 In 1873 he was appointed honorary doctor of the George Augustus University of Göttingen.

-During the years 1852–1860 Sauerwein made a living in private tutorships; first in Wales, where his introduction to Welsh culture and British concepts of freedom came to set the course of his future commitment to cultural and educational policy.
-In 1857 he got a position as the private tutor of princess Elisabeth of Wied, who later was to become celebrated Queen of Romania.
+During the years 1852–1860, Sauerwein made a living in private tutorships; first in Wales, where his introduction to Welsh culture and British concepts of freedom came to set the course of his future commitment to cultural and educational policy.
+In 1857 he got a position as the private tutor of princess Elisabeth of Wied, who later was to become the celebrated Queen of Romania.

-Later he earned his living as correspondent counselor of languages for the British and Foreign Bible Society.
-During the years 1857–1896 Sauerwein checked and revised a dozen translations for the British and Foreign Bible Society and translated parts of the Old Testament to Madagascan and the Gospel according to St. John to Kabyle.
+Later he earned his living as a correspondent counsellor of languages for the British and Foreign Bible Society.
+During the years 1857–1896, Sauerwein checked and revised a dozen translations for the British and Foreign Bible Society and translated parts of the Old Testament to Madagascan and the Gospel according to St. John to Kabyle.

 As an acknowledged pacifist, Sauerwein was involved in opposition to what he perceived as the imperialism of German Empire Germany under the Kaiser.
 He was a supporter of the minority languages within the German Empire: Sorbian in Brandenburgian Lower Lusatia and Lithuanian in East Prussian Lithuania Minor.

 He stayed frequently in Spreewald near Berlin and in Memel (Klaipėda) and Tilsit, where he stood forth as poet, public orator and politician.
 He ran as a candidate for the Prussian House of Representatives four times and once for the Parliament of Germany, but was never elected.
 He was accused of being in league both with the Welfish (separatist for re-establishing the independent Kingdom of Hanover) and the Pan Slavonic cause; both considered by the governors to be a threat to German culture and identity.
 The authorities and the press charged him with unpatriotic activity.
 In vain he claimed to the contrary that he served his nation by trying to remove the very circumstance that nourished the Pan Slavonic movement — the suppression of minorities.
 If allowed to be left in peace with their own culture, they would stay as loyal citizens as ethnic Germans themselves, he argued.